idapython/src/examples/index.md

 #### Description
-This is an example illustrating how to manipulate an existing IDA-provided view (and thus its graph), in Python.
+This is an example illustrating how to manipulate an existing IDA-provided view (and thus possibly its graph), in Python.

 #### Keywords
 idaview